As much as people love talking about buying and selling rental property, one conversation that gets overlooked is this: Passive income CAN be a myth.

 If there are maintenance issues—you’ll get a call and need to manage them.

 Regardless of the issues, know that if you’re self-managing, all of those fall on you.
-Unfortunately for you, not all tenants are the same either.
+Unfortunately for you, not all residents are the same either.
 Actually, everyone is very different.
 Some are needier than others.

 Pro Tip Create your own version of a “Top 10 Things to Know About This Property”.
 At Evernest, we have a similar checklist printed and available in every property we manage.
-In it is laid out the top 10 things that every tenant should know and be doing while living on the property.
+In it is laid out the top 10 things that every resident should know and be doing while living on the property.

 This is the big one, and potentially the most frustrating for landlords: maintenance.